Fair Trade Certification for Brands & Traders

-How to begin working with Fair Trade
+How to begin working with Fair Trade USA

 The principles that guide our mission

-Fair Trade standards cover four main pillars of sustainable development.
+Fair trade standards cover four main pillars of sustainable development.

-Fair Trade empowers people to make choices for the good of themselves and their community, regardless of gender, status, position in society, or position on the globe.
+Fair trade empowers people to make choices for the good of themselves and their community, regardless of gender, status, position in society, or position on the globe.
 Rigorous standards give farmers, workers, and fishermen a voice in the workplace and the community.